vegaprotocol/documentation/docs/concepts/governance/treasury.md

 **Grants and other initiatives**: A transfer can send to any Vega key, even if it's an individual and not a reward account.
 You can use a freeform proposal to gauge the community's interest and hone the plan before setting up the proposal for transferring assets.

 ## How to allocate the treasury

+### Using governance to spend assets

+Assets can only be spend from the on-chain treasury by governance, when a **[proposal to transfer assets](../assets/transfers.md#governance-initiated-transfers)** is enacted.

-The most direct way to propose spending the assets is by submitting a **[proposal to transfer assets](../assets/transfers.md#governance-initiated-transfers)**.
+The most direct way to propose spending the assets is by submitting one of these proposals.
+In practice, community members almost always discuss proposals on the **[Vega community forums ↗](https://community.vega.xyz/) before submitting**, in order to incorporate community feedback into the proposal and ensure there's broad support before going through the effort of putting it on-chain.

 The proposal includes details about the specific account(s) or key(s) that you want to send assets to, as well as when to send, and how often.
 The transfer can be set to happen once or repeatedly.